top of page

 Ohuhu Sweetness and Blossoming

 I love using pastel tints when I make my marker sketches.
 I just love pastel color harmonies.
-It's so easy to make various colors harmonious when they all have that tint.
+It's so easy to make colors harmonious when they're all in a higher key.
 And I just love the vibe of pastels.
 This is my favorite set.
 But there are tons of great ones.
 So check out here for more sets to fit your individual needs.

 best_paper_for_drawing